gravitational/teleport/docs/4.2/aws_terraform_guide.md

 # Running Teleport Enterprise in a high-availiability configuration on AWS

 This guide is designed to accompany our reference Terraform code (https://github.com/gravitational/teleport/tree/master/examples/aws/terraform) and describe how to use and administrate the resulting Teleport deployment.

+[TOC]

 ## Prerequisites

 Our code requires Terraform 0.12+.
 You can [download Terraform here](https://www.terraform.io/downloads.html).
-We will assume that you have `terraform` installed and available on your path.
+We will assume that you have
+`terraform` installed and available on your path.

 ```bash
 $ terraform version